kokomoecode/kokomoecode/README.md

 - 📫 How to reach me **kokomoecode@gmail.com**

-- ⚡ Fun fact **Massive Soccer Fanatic ⚽: Love to watch and to play the game.
-Top 3 Favorite Players - Ronaldo (Both) & Messi.
-Boycotting 2022 Qatar World Cup**
+- ⚡ Fun fact **Massive Soccer Fanatic ⚽: Love to watch and to play the game.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">